 What kinds of parts can you make with CNC milling machines?

-CNC milling machines let operators create complex designs with very tight tolerances.
-As a result, it is one of the most accurate manufacturing techniques to date.
+CNC milling machines produce complex designs with very tight tolerances.
+It is one of the most accurate manufacturing methods available.

 -

-Aerospace components such as landing gear components, fuselage structures
+Aerospace components such as landing gear components and fuselage structures

 -

-Components for the automotive industry such as control panels, axles, car molds
+Automotive components such as control panels, axles, and molds

 -